adduc/terraform-provider-woodpecker/README.md

 # Terraform Provider for Woodpecker CI

 Hi!
 This is both my first golang project and first attempt at working with Terraform's internals.
-Pull requests to fix bad practices are welcome.
+Pull requests to fix bad practices or bugs are welcome.

-## Data Sources

-- woodpecker_self
-- woodpecker_repository
-- woodpecker_repository_cron

-## Resources
+## Examples

-- woodpecker_repository
-- woodpecker_repository_cron
+Check out <examples/provider/all-in-one/main.tf> for an example of each resource, or other files in the example folder for other typical scenarios.